 Yes, by Smart Freight Centre.

-100% carbon-neutral supply chain by 2030.
+Our ultimate goal is a net-zero organisation and supply chain, but, because it is a long and bumpy road toward that end, our initial goal is to operate towards a carbon-neutral supply chain by 2030 and progress to a net-zero supply chain.
 We have already made the first steps in reducing and compensating for the CO2e emissions of our shipments.
-For example, we have fully reduced and compensated our Rotterdam to Shanghai trade lane.
+For example, we have fully reduced by fuel switch our Rotterdam to Shanghai trade lane.
 Additionally, we want to be transparent about our supply chain emissions by providing customers with information on where and how many CO2e emissions are emitted in our supply chain in 2022 and beyond.
 We want to raise awareness, which will hopefully be followed by steps by our supply chain partners to start reduction and compensation initiatives themselves.
 We will also facilitate such initiatives where necessary.

 Any emissions we can’t currently reduce, we compensate (offset).
 FairClimateFund is our partner here.
 Besides the carbon benefit, we also directly support households, enable carbon reduction and create a positive social impact.
-For example, we support FairClimateFund’s clean-cooking biogas projects in India and Cambodia.
-FairClimateFund also compensated the remaining emissions of our business operations to ensure we remain a carbon-neutral organisation.
+For example, we support FairClimateFund’s clean-cooking biogas projects in Laos.

 Following each shipment, emissions are communicated via our customer portal.
-Our next step will be to share carbon statements with our customers, showing the emissions for their shipments and offering a carbon-neutral solution through reduction and/or compensation.
+Our next step will be to share carbon statements with our customers, showing the emissions for their shipments and offering towards carbon-neutral solutions through reduction and/or compensation.

 Through the reduction and compensation initiative, we hope to inspire our supply chain partners to start reducing and compensating emissions for their part of the value chain.
 Our goal is to engage all partners throughout the chain.
 Suppliers, carriers and customers can choose to participate and claim reductions and/or compensations themselves.